floppes/RTD266xFlash/README.md

 You are now ready to read the display's firmware with this command:

-`python rtd266x_flash.py -r 524288 out.bin`
+`python rtd266x_flash.py -i I2CBUS -r 524288 out.bin`

-The number is the firmware's size in bytes (512 x 1024 = 512 KB).
+Replace `I2CBUS` with your bus number.
+The number after parameter `-r` is the firmware's size in bytes (512 x 1024 = 512 KB).
 This will take about 2 minutes.
 Transfer the file `out.bin` to your PC/laptop where you have the GUI tool RTD266xFlash.exe.
 Start it and select **Firmware images**.
 Select `out.bin` as the input file and configure the modifications you want to perform.
 Click **Modify firmware** and save the modified firmware file.

 ![Screenshot of GUI tool](img/start_screen.png)